Skip to content

 Keele University on the outskirts adds to the student population, and the healthcare sector employs South Asian professionals across the North Staffordshire hospitals.
 The audience is wider than just students, which is exactly what makes a dating show work.
 You need a mix of ages, backgrounds, and life stages to fill a room with interesting potential matches.

 Waitlist is open.
-Stoke is part of our Midlands expansion.
-Get on the list, or apply to be a contestant.
+Stoke is part of our Midlands expansion. , or apply to be a contestant.

 Join the Spice List